 With a Gantt diagram, you can also create a bar chart.
 In the data table, you will still need the duration of the project.
 Insert a column and calculate the duration of the project.

-Gantt's best to give a Stacked Bar Chart.
-Best not to select data from the table.
+Insert a Stacked Bar Chart.
 Create a chart without any data because it will be easier this way.